Recipe Garden

 Contents hide

-1 How To Make The Best Boiled Corn On The Cob
+1 How Long To Boil Fresh Corn On The Cob In Milk On Stove Top?

 It is not necessary to add any extra flavors or spices to the perfect boiled corn on the cob, but if you wish you can always flavor them easily with spices like ground black pepper, garlic powder or more spreadable salted butter as you want.